nuxy/lambda-lambda-lambda/README.md

 ## App Example

-A [RestfulAPI application example](https://github.com/nuxy/lambda-lambda-lambda/tree/master/example) has been provided with this package that can either be **run locally in Docker** or **deployed to AWS Lambda**.
+A [restfulAPI](https://github.com/nuxy/lambda-lambda-lambda/tree/master/example) has been provided with this package that can either be run locally in a [Docker container](https://code.visualstudio.com/docs/remote/containers) or deployed to [Lambda@Edge using SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html).

 ### Running in Docker

 When launching [VS Code](https://code.visualstudio.com) you will be prompted to "Open as Container".
 Once launched, the application can be accessed at: http://localhost:3000/api/example

 ### Deploying to AWS

+    $ cd example & ./deploy

 In order to successfully deploy you must have [set-up your AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/gs-cli.html) and have [created an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) with the following [policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html):